Learning Logical Rules using Minimum Message Length: Related Work

 \textbf{ILP.} Most ILP approaches learn from noisy data \cite{foil,progol,tilde,aleph}.
 For instance, \textsc{MaxSynth} \cite{hocquette2024learning} searches for programs that minimise the total of the training errors and literals in the program.
 In contrast to our approach, these approaches do not allow for the explicit declaration of prior beliefs regarding the quantity of noise in the examples, do not employ techniques to mitigate the effect of example balance in their learning, and do not return probabilistic logic programs.

-\textbf{Positive only learning.} While several ILP approaches have been proposed that learn from exclusively positive examples \cite{de1993theory, quinlan1995induction, mooney1995induction}, most require an assumption of example completeness.
-One exception \cite{muggleton1996learning} also models the program learning task under a Bayesian framework, but is restricted to noiseless data, uses coarse size-related priors, and employs a greedy search to find the hypothesis of maximum posterior probability.
-We differ by handling noise and using a prior that exactly corresponds to the program message length.
+\textbf{Positive only learning.} Several ILP approaches learn from exclusively positive examples \cite{de1993theory,quinlan1995induction,mooney1995induction}.
+Most assume example completeness.
+One exception \cite{muggleton1996learning} also learns in a Bayesian framework, but is restricted to noiseless data, assigns groups of hypotheses the same prior probability based only on size, and employs a greedy search to find the hypothesis of maximum posterior probability.
+We differ by handling noise, using a more sensitive prior tailored to each program, and utilising a SAT solver in our search procedure.

 \textbf{MML and MDL}.
-MML and MDL have been applied to learn a wide range of models, including neural networks \cite{makalic2003mml, hinton1993keeping}, decision trees \cite{wallace1993coding}, automata \cite{wallace2005statistical}, and statistical distributions \cite{farr2002complexity}.
-The most relevant prior work is \cite{conklin1994complexity}, which learned deterministic logic programs.
-However, their coding scheme is inefficient and cannot handle noisy data.
-We introduce a more principled coding scheme, an improved search procedure, and extend the framework to learn probabilistic logic programs.
+MML and MDL have been applied to learn a wide range of models, including neural networks \cite{makalic2003mml,hinton1993keeping}, decision trees \cite{wallace1993coding}, automata \cite{wallace2005statistical}, and statistical distributions \cite{farr2002complexity}. \citeauthor{conklin1994complexity} \shortcite{conklin1994complexity} and \citeauthor{deterministic-ILP-paper} \shortcite{deterministic-ILP-paper} both use MML to learn deterministic logic programs. \citeauthor{stochastic-extension} \shortcite{stochastic-extension} uses MML to learn probabilistic programs.
+None of the cost functions in these works consider negative examples and do not use an MML-based procedure for estimation of continuous parameters.
+By contrast, our cost function considers negative examples and we use an MML-based procedure for estimation of continuous parameters.
+Moreover, we use predicate priors to express an explicit preference for more general programs and we use a constraint-based search procedure.
 We choose MML over MDL for its Bayesian framework and method of handling parameter uncertainty: encoding real-valued parameters to a finite precision.
 MDL usually uses approximations or penalised maximum likelihood (ML) estimators to estimate continuous parameters.
-MML's handling often yields less biased and consistent estimators that are often more accurate than ML \cite{baxter1994mdl, wallace2005statistical}.
+MML's handling often yields less biased and consistent estimators that are often more accurate than ML \cite{baxter1994mdl,wallace2005statistical}.